 Transcript of SUFFRAGETTES

 The movement for vote to women getting more and more violent

-TASK - Insert here a quotation from Christabel's speech you consider particularly significant or striking
+TASK - Insert here a quote from Christabel's speech that you consider particularly significant or striking

 Pankhurst family's engagement

 Emily Davison stroken by King's horse